 5. Flexibility to adopt and adapt to your partner’s process

 Maintaining compliant processes and recording all documentation into an internal Design History File (DHF) are key elements of good development practices for the selected OEM partner.
 Both the OEM partner and OEM customer must practice active joint review of deliverables throughout the OEM development.

-In addition to the process and know-how, consider the culture of the partner company - how it interacts and collaborates.
-These directly impact ultimate effectiveness and relationships.
-Make sure you are speaking with the same definitions to ensure good communication.
-What is the definition of success?
-Make sure both teams clearly understand this.
-Do you want to launch in a region where you will need technical support in additional languages?
+In addition to the process and know-how, consider the culture of the OEM partner company, specifically how it interacts and collaborates.
+These factors directly impact how effective the relationship will be.
+Make sure you are speaking with the same definitions to ensure good communication and share the definition of a successful project.
+It is also important to think about the launch in the early stages with your OEM partner, so that you can anticipate needs and prepare in advance.
+For example, you may want to launch in a region where you will need technical support in additional languages.
 Be sure that your partner can support this.

 Is it time to assess what you are looking for in a potential OEM partner?
 You can use our free checklist to help make sure you cover all the bases.